 Cervical cancer is a preventable disease.
 No woman should die of cervical cancer, yet that is what I see every day in my clinic in Houston and what happens around the world.
 We need to vaccinate our children against HPV and screen every woman to prevent cervical cancer.
 We are working hard to educate and train health care providers and policy makers to make this happen.

-To learn more about Project ECHO and cervical cancer prevention in low-income areas, register now to hear Dr. Schmeler present at the 2017 Dialogue for Action® conference.
+To learn more about Project ECHO and cervical cancer prevention in low-income areas, listen to Dr. Schmeler’s presentation at the 2017 Dialogue for Action® conference.
 The Prevent Cancer Foundation’s annual national conference brings together a diversity of stakeholders to discuss the best ways to reinforce cancer screening, prevention and risk reduction initiatives in their communities.
-For more information on the conference, speakers and presentation topics, click here.
+Learn more about the Dialogue for Action® conference, its speakers and presentation topics.